< Previous Next >

 Our surroundings, too, quiet us.
 As they emerge from the night, their beauty humbles us.
 So does their indifference—toward us, toward life.
 We often observe that in nature.
 It reminds us that, except to ourselves, we are no more important than anything else.
 I like that perspective.
 It renders my concerns less urgent, which seems healthy.
 But to me, tonight, the indifference of our surroundings also seems cruel.
 It makes me feel invisible, absent, and directionless.
 In part, I realize, that is because I am tired, more prone to depressing thoughts.

 I also feel burdened by premonition.
 In my view, a portent is growing within and around us.
 To me, everything that I perceive is omen that I cannot interpret.
 In every future, of course, more occurs than anyone can foresee.
 That never disturbs Vassal.
 Often, that does not disturb me, either, or not much.
 But now I feel anxious again.
 I want to know what is going to happen.
 That is a naïve anxiety, I know, and futile, but I cannot repress or reduce it.

 What Vassal is delivering tonight will wreak different havoc than that.
-It will prove less destructive physically, but may prove more destructive psychically.
 Most of us will begin using it right away.
 As we do, its explosion will intensify and its effects spread.
-Impossible to deter, those effects will permeate our lives and transform them.
+Impossible to deter, those effects will permeate our lives and transform them, as I have stated many times in these pages.
 Vassal’s invention is going to influence our civilization more than any other manmade device has ever done.
 In everyone’s hands, it will become Insight, destroyer—and builder—of worlds.
-Or so I suppose, and wish, and fear.
+Or so I anticipate, and wish, and fear.

 * * *